 However, as time goes by, polyurethane may chip off, which may need restoring.
-To fix this dilemma, our pro woodworkers are here to answer the debate of whether or not you can stain over polyurethane.
+In this article, I’ll address a common question many of us have faced: can you stain over polyurethane?
+Let’s dive in!

 Is it Possible to Stain Polyurethane-Coated Surfaces?